talentgg/talentgg/_README.md

 ## Installing Dependencies
 - `npm install`
-- ensure you have a psql database named 'talentgg'
+- ensure you have a psql database named 'leagg'
   - download and install from [PostgresApp](postgresapp.com)
   - be sure to [configure the CLI tool](http://postgresapp.com/documentation/cli-tools.html)
-  - `createdb talentgg`
+  - `createdb leagg`

 ## Tasks
 - placeholder